 SEYN was founded and operates based on the seven Cooperative Principles, outlined by the International Cooperative Alliance.
 We promote solidarity and transnational collaboration, by sharing best practices and creating a culture of civic engagement across borders.

 Through training, mentoring, knowledge sharing and a variety of tools and methods, SEYN equips young students and professionals with the tools to organize, develop and manage sustainability projects, while closing the gap in active citizen participation that currently exists in society.

 SEYN has an innovative approach in the way it combines the power of education, youth and direct renewable energy (RE) projects.
 The Energy Academies and the Energy Mastercourses provide a unique setting to learn about setting up RE cooperatives, social business models, innovative financing, as well as, installing a solar PV, Do-it-Yourself solar heaters or biodigestores.
 By teaching soft and hard skills, SEYN does more than raising awareness about climate change and energy, it actually gives people the control and the confidence to take action, to start a project and to involve their communities.
 The positive environment created in the training events and the sense of achievement of actually building RE installations is a unique feature of SEYN’s work, with benefits that extend beyond climate action.
 By empowering and fostering an entrepreneurial mindset, we are also building skills for them to take an active role in society.

-We intend to achieve this by focusing our work on three key focus areas: Education, building the Community and supporting the development of Projects.
+We intend to achieve this by focusing our work on h key focus areas: Education, building the Community and supporting the development of Projects.